The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 Difference between String of Tears and String of Pearls

-The most notable thing that differentiates one from the other is its slightly different leaf structure.
+Its leaf structure is the most notable thing that differentiates one from the other.

 However, other factors like their size, care requirements, texture, and flowers also help to know their differences.

 |Differentiating Factors||String of Tears||String of Pearls|

 |String Shape and Texture||Teardrop Shaped Leaves||Small Pea Shaped Leaves|

 |String Size and Color||Dark green stem that grows upto 1 foot||Light green stem that can grow upto 3-4 feet|

 |Growth Habit||10 inches per year||5-15 inches per year|

 |Flowering Habits||Trumpet shaped flowers that grows from late summer to early winter||Daisy shaped flowers that grows upto summer season.|

 The major characteristics that differentiate the string of pearls from the string of tears are as below:

 Both are succulent plants with thick, fleshy leaves that help them store water.